ats4u/AlignKwds/README.md

 ## ⚙️ Options

-You can configure behavior either at setup or per call.
+You can configure behavior either in `opts` (at setup) or per call on the command line.

 ### 1. PBS characters

-Which characters count as *spaces* (Potential Blank Space, PBS).

 Default: `" \t"`